TuringLang/IRTracker.jl/README.md

   referred to in expressions recorded, to that a backward pass is trivial.
 - The branching instructions actually taken, written in literal form `goto label`.
 Blocks are referred to by paragraph signs: `§b`.
-They are annotated as well with the block they come from, and the position among all branch statements within that block: `[§b:position]`.
+They are annotated as well with the block they come from, and the position among all branch statements within that block: `[§b:&position]`.
 - Nested function calls and their arguments (note that the argument `%1` stands for the function itself and is not used most of the time).
-- Constants (literals in the expressions) are written in ⟨angle brackets⟩, for better debugging.
+- Constants (literals in the expressions) are written in ⟨angle brackets⟩ (this makes debugging the transformed code easier).

 In this form, a backward pass is as trivial as following back the references from the last `return` and adding adjoint values in the metadata.